FredHutch/tfcb_2022/homeworks/homework01/README.md

 _Write a command here that redirects stdout from `script2.sh` to a file named `stdout.txt` and redirects stderr to a file named `stderr.txt`._

-## Problem 3

-**10 points**

-Use `man` or web search to learn about the `tee` command.

-_Modify your previous command to also write stdout to the terminal as well as redirect it to `stdout.txt`_

-## Problem 4

-**15 points**

-Enter the `tfcb_2020/lectures/lecture02/vim` directory.
-Have a look at the `anthony.txt` file.
-The command

-    sed "s/ /\n/g" anthony.txt

-will spit out the words of this file one by one.

-_Figure out a series of commands, piped together, that will count the number of unique occurrences of various words in `anthony.txt`._

-Hint: learn about the `uniq` command and its flags first, but to successfully answer the question you'll need another command to transform your list.

-## Problem 5
+## Problem 2

 **20 points**

 You might have noticed that the files we're dealing with have "extensions" that describe their file type.
 For example, text files are marked with `.txt`, and shell scripts are labeled with `.sh`.

-This is a handy convention which is used heavily by a command-line library called "imagemagick" to manipulate images.
+This is a handy convention which is used heavily by a command-line library called [imagemagick](https://imagemagick.org/index.php) to manipulate images.
 ImageMagick has been installed on rhino, but needs to be loaded before you use it:

     ml ImageMagick